enriest/FakeScope/DEPLOYMENT.md

 - Two scores: model credibility (0–100) and Google Fact Check aggregate (0–1)
 - An OpenAI-generated explanation
 - A dashboard tab with recent analyses
+ - A language selector for Google Fact Check queries (multilingual lookup)

 ## Prerequisites